revoltchat/legal/Privacy Policy.md

 *Last updated: 20.
 April 2021*

 *Note: Please be aware that only our Terms of Service and Privacy Policy in English are legally binding.
-While translations of these documents may be provided for your convenience, they are translated by the community and are thus not legal documents.
-(View original translation button)*
+While translations of these documents may be provided for your convenience, they are translated by the community and are thus not legal documents.*

 This Privacy Policy applies to the official instance of Revolt, available at revolt.chat.
 Self-hosted instances may choose to adopt this Privacy Policy if they wish.